wwalterr/launch/README.md

 # Launch

-Curated list of places to post a startup or side project.
+A curated list of places to post a startup or side project.

 ## About